Healthy Chicken Salad

-This Skinny Greek Yogurt Chicken Salad is made with dried cranberries, celery, almonds, chicken and Greek yogurt.
-It’s an easy, healthy version of classic chicken salad.
+This healthy chicken salad is made with dried cranberries, celery, almonds, chicken and Greek yogurt.
+It’s an easy, tasty, low calorie version of classic chicken salad.
 Creamy, cool, and crunchy!
 This quick + easy recipe is full of fabulous flavor and it’s sure to please a crowd!

 This healthy chicken salad recipe is one of my very favorite things to eat as a meal or snack throughout the day.
 If we’re hosting, this chicken salad is my go-to for an easy and DELICIOUS appetizer or light meal.

 Chicken salad is a favorite in my family and this lightened-up version is the BEST!
 Crunchy almonds (or pecans), crisp celery, super flavorful chicken, and chewy cranberries all tossed in a Greek yogurt dressing.
 It makes for such a yummy salad and it’s SO good we even enjoy it as a dip with crackers or chips!

 This recipe is extremely easy which is perfect for busy weekdays or even to prep before a gathering!
 You can whip it up in 10-15 minutes and serve it right away!